marksherriff/cs3240-f24-website/final_exam.md

 ## Q: How long does it take to grade the final exam?

 If you are just trying to go from a B+ or A- to an A, we can grade those as they are submitted the day of the final.
 If you are making up a quiz or have to attempt a bunch of questions, it takes longer.
 They should be graded in 24-48 hours or so.
+We may hold grades back a bit based on regrade requests.

+## Q: I have 950 XP.
+Is that an A?

+Yes, that is an A.  The [XP Chart](/syllabus.html#assessment-and-grading) shows the minimum amount of XP required to reach that level.
+So, similarly, 900 is the lowest possible score to earn an A-, etc.